glundgren93/glundgren93.github.io/_posts/2016-6-7-Tests-Redux.md

 We'll be running our tests with ES6, so we must use [Babel](http://babeljs.io/) as well.
-To install both of them:

 `npm install --save-dev babel-register`

-we must add a couple of lines to `scripts` in the `package.json` file:
+We must also add a couple of lines to `scripts` in the `package.json` file:

 ```bash
 {